Searching for help? Check out the FAQ!

 When doing the translation you can keep all those parts blank that you don't want to see translated.
 These will then still use the original english texts.

-You can then share your translations with other users or submit them for inclusion into CacheMe.
+You can then share your translations with other users or send me the translated .ts file for inclusion into CacheMe.
 Be aware that CacheMe is under constant development and translations will have to be updated every now and then.

 Since CacheMe version 0.9.0 the authorization is done through the web browser.
 CacheMe itself doesn't need the password anymore and you can be sure that your password cannot be misused by CacheMe.
 Instead CacheMe receives an access token during this authorization process.
 The token is saved and authorization is only required once.